silum/astrokat-wiki/Catalogues-to-configurations.md

-## A more complex spectral line monitoring observation
+## Complex spectral line monitoring observation
+Not all observations are straight forward, depending on science need, the observation configuration may be complex with looped observations over LST ranges.
+* Input catalogue
 ```
 G328.24-0.55, radec B1950, 15:54:06.11, -53:50:47.0
 G331.13-0.24, radec B1950, 16:07:10.8, -51:42:29.0